Lock and key: Premodern history

 A special type of lock, dating back to the 17th–18th century, although potentially older as similar locks date back to the 14th century, can be found in the Beguinage of the Belgian city Lier.
-These locks are most likely Gothic locks, that were decorated with foliage, often in a V-shape surrounding the keyhole.
-They are often called drunk man's lock, as these locks were, according to certain sources, designed in such a way a person can still find the keyhole in the dark, although this might not be the case as the ornaments might have been purely aesthetic.
+These locks are most likely Gothic locks, which were decorated with foliage, often in a V-shape surrounding the keyhole.
+They are often called drunk man's lock, as these locks were, according to certain sources, designed in such a way that a person can still find the keyhole in the dark, although this might not be the case as the ornaments might have been purely aesthetic.
 In more recent times similar locks have been designed.